 Mostly, property managers also supervise the maintenance operations.
 Hence, this reduces the cost and time of operating.

 Fractional ownership of commercial real estate investment allows investors to expand their portfolios.

 They can diversify their portfolio by investing in different property types and asset classes, across multiple geographies with minimal capital.

 Fractional ownership investments help investors to earn higher rental returns based on their ownership percentage.

 Thus, the passive rental income from commercial real estate is almost 2-3 times higher than the rental income from residential properties.

 Fractional ownership has no lock-in period for a certain amount of time.

 Therefore, investors can sell their percentage of the asset in a secondary resale market, at any time.

 Blockchain-based tokenization for fractional ownership

-The Blockchain technology has brought in tokenization in commercial real estate.
+Blockchain technology has brought tokenization to commercial real estate.